lionkeng/mapbox-mcp-server/README.md

 - **Isochrone generation** to visualize areas reachable within specific time or distance constraints
 - **Static map images** to create visual representations of locations, routes, and geographic data

-Whether you're building an AI travel assistant, logistics optimizer, location-based recommender, or any application that needs to understand "where", the Mapbox MCP Server provides the spatial intelligence to make it possible.
+Whether you're building an AI travel assistant (really? 😉), logistics optimizer, location-based recommender, or any application that needs to understand "where", the Mapbox MCP Server provides the spatial intelligence to make it possible.
 You can also enable it on popular clients like Claude Desktop and VS Code.
-See below for details
+See below for details.

+## HTTP Transport Extension

+This fork extends the original Mapbox MCP server with HTTP transport capabilities, providing:

+- **Streamable HTTP Transport**: Built on the Fastify web framework for high-performance HTTP handling
+- **Server-Sent Events (SSE)**: Real-time streaming of responses for long-running operations
+- **Authentication**: JWT-based authentication for secure API access
+- **Rate Limiting**: Built-in rate limiting to prevent abuse (100 requests per 15 minutes per IP)
+- **Health Monitoring**: Health check endpoint for monitoring server status
+- **CORS Support**: Configurable CORS headers for browser-based clients
+- **Graceful Shutdown**: Proper cleanup of resources on server termination

+The HTTP transport maintains full compatibility with all Mapbox geospatial tools while enabling web-based and remote client integrations.

 ![Mapbox MCP Server Demo](./assets/mapbox_mcp_server.gif)